-There are a variety of ways to cook crabs, such as Stir-fired Sha-Cha Crab (清炒沙茶萬里蟹), Fried Crab with Chili, Steamed Wanli Crab and Rice Plank, and Black-peppered Crispy Wanli Crab.
+There are a variety of ways to cook crabs, such as Stir-fried Sha-Cha Crab (清炒沙茶萬里蟹), Fried Crab with Chili, Steamed Wanli Crab and Rice Plank, and Black-peppered Crispy Wanli Crab.
 But the classic is Steamed Wanli Crab without adding any seasonings, as it can retain the ocean freshness in the meat.

 It is surely a great experience to enjoy the fresh and tasty seafood, in particular Wanli Crab, at the crowded tables in the Guihou Fisherman Market.

 After lunch, visitors can take in the splendid scenery of the Pacific Ocean at the Crab Theme Park (螃蟹主題公園) adjacent to the Guihou Fishing Harbor, and visit the Yeliu Geopark, which is full of amazing natural rock formations formed by volcanic lava.

 Visitors can also swing by the famous hot springs in Wanli and Jinshan Districts, which are only about a 30-minute drive from the Guihou Fishing Harbor.